ceph/ceph/doc/mgr/nfs.rst

 of the details of NFS redirecting traffic on the virtual IP to the appropriate backend NFS servers, and redeploying NFS servers when they fail.

+If a user additionally supplies ``--ingress-mode keepalive-only`` a partial *ingress* service will be deployed that still provides a virtual IP, but has nfs directly binding to that virtual IP and leaves out any sort of load balancing or traffic redirection.
+This setup will restrict users to deploying only 1 nfs daemon as multiple cannot bind to the same port on the virtual IP.

+Instead providing ``--ingress-mode default`` will result in the same setup as not providing the ``--ingress-mode`` flag.
+In this setup keepalived will be deployed to handle forming the virtual IP and haproxy will be deployed to handle load balancing and traffic redirection.

 Enabling ingress via the ``ceph nfs cluster create`` command deploys a simple ingress configuration with the most common configuration